 Third Space helps us build pupil confidence in maths

 We mainly use Third Space for our Pupil Premium children.
 They’re a group, at our school, who lack confidence in many areas but particularly in maths.
-We wanted to close the that identified attainment gap and have found that Third Space Learning definitely helps us to do that.
+We wanted to close that identified attainment gap and have found that Third Space Learning definitely helps us to do that.

 I was sceptical at first…but the difference can be phenomenal